PLAYWRIGHT READING WORKSHOP

 With enrollment limited to six playwrights, your script will get the attention it deserves.
 If you have ever participated in a group with twice as many playwrights, you’ll appreciate the focus your work gets.
 At each workshop you will hear pages of your work read aloud.

 The workshop also provides you with several practical tools for revising your work.
 Each meeting will include an introduction to a writing tool.
 It is up to you to determine if the tool is right for your script.
 If not for this script, you’ll have them for use in the future.

 You will also have individual script sessions with the Workshop Facilitator to discuss your script in detail.
 This session is in addition to the workshop meetings at no extra charge.

 “Through Kim Sharp’s persistent guidance and the array of tools we focused on, I became aware of the balance of structure and freedom in writing a play.
 Receiving constructive feedback from Kim and other playwrights, in a contained time frame, helped me explore the vision of my story further.“ – James Meneses, former student

-The class meets for eight weeks, beginning Monday July 10th, from 6:30-9:30 at Theater West 97, 214 West 97th Street, conveniently located near the 96th Street stop for the 1, 2, and 3 trains as well as several MTA bus lines.
+The workshop meets for 10 weeks, beginning Wednesday, September 13 thru November 15, from 6:30pm to 10pm at Theater West 97, 214 West 97th Street, conveniently located near the 96th Street stop for the 1, 2, and 3 trains as well as several MTA bus lines.
 The reading series is scheduled for the last week in November.